kdl-org/kdl/README.md

 # kdl - Kat's Document Language

-kdl is a document language, mostly based on [SDLang](https://sdlang.org), with xml-like semantics that looks like you're invoking a bunch of CLI commands!
+kdl is a document language with xml-like semantics that looks like you're invoking a bunch of CLI commands!

 It's meant to be used both as a serialization format and a configuration language, and is relatively light on syntax compared to XML.

-This repository is the place for discussing the [specification](SPEC.md).
+There's a living [specification](SPEC.md), as well as [implementations](#implementations).
+The language is based on [SDLang](https://sdlang.org), with a number of modifications and clarifications on its syntax and behavior.

 ## Design and Discussion